FriendsOfCake/crud/docs/installation.md

 /**
  * Dispatches the controller action.
 Checks that the action exists and isn't private.
  *
- * If Cake raises MissingActionException we attempt to execute Crud *
+ * If CakePHP raises MissingActionException we attempt to execute Crud *
  * @param CakeRequest $request
  * @return mixed The resulting response.